-This is a short guide to what rashers are and how they are different from streaky bacon.
+In this guide, we are going to discuss what rashers are and how they are different from regular streaky bacon and Canadian bacon.

 What are rashers?

-In Ireland, we fry rashers on a pan or we grill them.
-We put them in sandwiches, bread rolls or we simply eat them as they are.
+In Ireland, we fry them on a pan or grill them.
+We then put them in sandwiches, bread rolls or we simply eat them as they are.

 We also include them as part of the “Irish Breakfast”, which can consist of the following: